Funding opportunity

 What does it mean for someone to live independently with dementia?

 Tools and technologies may assist people living with dementia and their carers to support functioning, management of symptoms and health issues, and enable social connections including outside of the home.
 The progressive nature of dementia means that consideration needs to be given to how technologies could adapt to people’s changing needs.
 The inclusion of people with lived experience of dementia in networks to develop an understanding of what living independently means to people living with the disease, and their carers, will be central to this work.
-Applicants should consider how research, tools and technologies can be co-designed with people with lived experience throughout the network’s lifetime.
+You should consider how research, tools and technologies can be co-designed with people with lived experience throughout the network’s lifetime.

 What are we looking for with networks?